Although too young to actively participate, our son was the star – as all of the clues were written in his point of view and revolved around him too.

-The last clue can be hidden with candy or a sweet card.
-Our last clue led Ash to the mini fridge in his office (my old dorm room fridge is still humming!), where there was a sweet treat for him :)
+The last clue can be hidden with a prize.
+Our last clue led Ash to the mini fridge in his office (my old dorm room fridge is still humming!), where there was a sweet treat for him 🙂

 After Ash collected all the clues, I bound them all together using a hole punch in the top left corner of each card, and then a loose leaf binder ring to keep them together.

 This was so much easier and more organized than a rubber band or paper clip because you can flip right through them.

 I also use these binder rings to bind together the Christmas cards we received each year 🙂 Love them!

 I’m looking forward to see this year’s hunt.
 Our little guy might give Ash a run for his money 🙂